VitaHEX-Games/HexFlow-Launcher/docs/FAQs.md

 The RetroArch core files can be found here: `ux0:/app/RETROVITA/`
 <br><br>

-### Can I change the game folder locations?
+### Can I change the rom folder locations?
 Yes, from version 4.0 onwards.
-Go to 'Scan settings' and then 'Edit game directories' to change the path to game folders.
+Go to 'Scan settings' and then 'Edit game directories' to change the path to rom folders.
 <br><br>

 ### Can I use HexFlow too?